symfony/symfony-docs/configuration/micro_kernel_trait.rst

 The purpose of the ``MicroKernelTrait`` is *not* to have a single-file application.
 Instead, its goal to give you the power to choose your bundles and structure.

-First, you'll probably want to put your PHP classes in an ``src/`` directory.
+First, you will probably want to put your PHP classes in an ``src/`` directory.
 Configure your ``composer.json`` file to load from there:

 .. code-block:: json